Tainted pork in pig feed may have caused swine fever in Okinawa, panel says | The Japan Times

-Pigs in Okinawa Prefecture were possibly infected with classical swine fever through food, an expert panel commissioned by the agricultural ministry said Thursday.
+Pigs in Okinawa Prefecture may have been infected with classical swine fever through food, an expert panel commissioned by the agricultural ministry said Thursday.

 Leftovers, including pork infected with swine fever in Honshu, may have caused an outbreak of the disease in Okinawa earlier this month, the panel said.

-A genetic analysis conducted by the panel found that the gene type of the swine fever in Okinawa was similar to that in Gifu Prefecture and not brought from abroad.
+A genetic analysis conducted by the panel found that the gene type of the swine fever in Okinawa was similar to that in Gifu Prefecture and not an infection that originated overseas.

 Swine fever-laced pork remains infectious for a while even after being processed into meat products unless heated sufficiently.

-Such pork — from pigs resistant to the swine fever vaccine or infected with the disease but did not develop symptoms such as a fever before being processed — may have been distributed in Okinawa.
+Such pork — from pigs resistant to the swine fever vaccine or infected with the disease but without symptoms — may have been distributed in Okinawa.

 The farm where the first swine fever case in Okinawa was confirmed earlier this month fed pigs with unheated leftovers that were provided by restaurants and supermarkets.